Yui010206/CREMA/README.md

 | Thermal-QA | [Video Frames](), [Depth Map]() |

-We pre-train MMQA in CRMEA framework with public modality-specific dataset:
+We pre-train MMQA in our CRMEA framework with public modality-specific datasets:

 + [AudioCaps](https://audiocaps.github.io/) for MMQA-Audio